Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Discussion

 \section{Discussion}

-We have constructed a microscopic model for the horizon-fluid.
-The model has the following four key features.
-First, the model contains an infinite-dimensional symmetry algebra corresponding to the near-horizon symmetries of black-holes.
-Second, the model possesses a representation of the Virasoro algebra.
-Third, for the horizon-fluid, the model contains an infra-red cut off corresponding to a mass gap.
-Thus, the model describes a system close to the CFT.
-Lastly, the mass gap provides a simple explanation for the Bekenstein's area quantization.
+The minimal microscopic model for the horizon-fluid discussed here incorporates three simple ideas.
+First, the model contains an infinite-dimensional symmetry algebra, namely the Virasaro algebra, corresponding to black-holes' near-horizon $S1$ diffeo-symmetry.
+Second, the model describes a perturbed CFT that possesses a representation of the Virasoro algebra.
+The deformation is characterized by a mass term and is supposed to address the perturbed nature of the non-stationary black-hole horizon.
+Finally, the mass gap provides a simple derivation of $\zeta$ and area quantization, thus demonstrating that in the long-wavelength limit, it can connect with the known semiclassical Physics of black-holes.
+Historically, Bekenstein was the first to derive the quantization of area using adiabatic quantization.
+We obtained quantization of entropy by slowly evolving the black-hole horizon.
+Adiabatic quantization of a system is applicable when some of the parameters characterizing the system evolve slowly.

-We point that while we have used a lattice model to describe the horizon-fluid, this is not indicative of the discreteness of space-time.
-The Baxter model is convenient to incorporate the near-horizon symmetries and relate it to the mean-field calculations.
-As we have shown, for most purposes, the continuum limit of the model is sufficient to obtain the results.
-We note that the second-order phase transition of the horizon-fluid shares only an analogy with the common second order phase transition.

-In this work, we have only considered homogeneous perturbations of the horizon-fluid.
-We need to construct a microscopic model, including general perturbations of the horizon-fluid.
-This complete theory would, of course, be richer than the model we have put forward.
-Nonetheless, the complete theory should also share the first three key features of the current model mentioned above.
-Thus, we expect the complete microscopic theory of the horizon-fluid to describe a system close to the critical point such that it has a representation of the near-horizon symmetry algebra and having a mass gap with a fixed, known value.
-This is under investigation.
+In this talk, only the homogeneous perturbations of the stationary black-hole have been considered.
+We need to construct a microscopic model, including general perturbations, which can describe the horizon-fluid.
+This complete theory would, of course, be richer than the toy model we have put forward.
+So the Baxter model serves only as an illustration in this sense.
+Nonetheless, an improved model should also share the first three critical features of the current model mentioned above.
+Thus, we expect a more comprehensive microscopic future model of the horizon-fluid to describe a system close to the critical point.
+It should represent the near-horizon symmetry algebra and a mass gap with a fixed, known value.